FAQ and Useful Information

-- There are no crocodiles anywhere in the Murray River as they can only survive in the tropics at the top of Australia.
+- There are no crocodiles anywhere in the Murray River.

 - It is rare to see snakes as they are afraid of humans and will usually disappear before you even notice them.
 Remaining calm and still near snakes will allow them to comfortably leave the area.